YannickDeiss/WE-roomie/README.md

 * **ListingDAO and UserDAO**: The corresponding class handles the database requests and manipulates the data stored in the respective table.
 * **Listing**: Holds the data for an apartment.
 * **User**: Holds the data for the user.
+* **AWSUploadService**: Responsible for the communication between the Heroku Webserver and the Amazon Server, on which the Images are stored.
+It uploads the images to the Amazon Server and returns the link of the picture.
 ###### Database
 The database was set up as a PostgreSQL on a Heroku Webserver as defined under the section [Database Model](#database-model), using the following code:
 ```SQL